Insurance Requirements Traveling to Germany & Schengen Area

 The costs for travel insurance depend on various factors:

 - Sum insured and additional benefits: In addition to standard policies with a minimum coverage of €30,000, policies with higher coverage amounts are also offered.
-Rates with higher coverage amounts and additional benefits are typically only slightly pricier than standard rates.
+Rates with higher coverage amounts and additional benefits are typically pricier than standard rates.

 Best providers for Schengen visa insurance